sigsum/sigsum/doc/design.md

 reproduce a logged checksum.

 **Metadata:**
-the shard hint, the signature over shard hint and checksum, and the verification key hash used in the log request.
+the shard hint to use as signing context, the resulting signature over checksum, and the verification key hash used in the log request.
 Note that the combination of data and metadata can be used to reconstruct the logged leaf.

 **Proof:**
 an inclusion proof that leads up to a cosigned tree head.
 Note that _proof_